+CS: What are your feelings about the pro-life movement embracing this movie because Juno chooses to keep the baby rather than having an abortion?
 Cody: You know what?
 Anybody can embrace the film that wants to embrace the film, but I will say on the record that it’s not pro-life propaganda and it’s not a political movie.

+CS: How are things going with the Showtime show you’ve been developing?
 Cody: It’s going well.
 Unfortunately, the strike has sort of delayed things so I couldn’t tell you exactly what’s happening at the moment, but I’m very excited about it.
 We have Toni Collette cast as the lead, and I’m really excited to work in TV because the pace of features is very slow, and as a writer, it can be frustrating, but we haven’t shot the pilot yet.

 Since that was all the time we got, here’s a little more with Cody from the roundtables earlier that day.

 CS: Do you think teens really talk like Juno?
 Cody: Nah. (laughter) Actually, I was being facetious.
 I don’t know if teenagers actually do talk that way.
 I know I did.
 I know me and my friends had our own patois and I think teenagers are a lot more articulate than people give them credit for.
 All you have to do is hang out with Ellen Page and Michael Cera for five minutes and you’ll see that they’re not in fact all mouth-breathers.

+CS: How do you feel about your film being compared to movies like “Waitress” and “Knocked Up”?
+Is that a fear of yours?
 Cody: Yeah, it is a few.
 You guys and people in the movie industry obviously understand that this sometimes this just happens, an idea gets into the zeitgeist and suddenly, there’s nine movies about it, but the regular filmgoers, they assume that there’s some sort of masterplan, like all the studios got together and decided that was the agenda for 2007.
 I don’t want people to think that.
 I don’t think want people see it as really crass and weird that suddenly there are all these pregnancy movies when it really is just a coincidence.
 Obviously, on some deep subconscious level, I don’t think it’s a coincidence that the idea’s out there, but I didn’t know about “Knocked Up” when I wrote “Juno,” I didn’t know about “Waitress,” I didn’t even know about “Junebug,” that didn’t even come out yet.
 I think people are so starved for renewal right now that the idea of pregnancy is appealing.
 I guess that’s the only answer that I’ve been able to think of, and believe me, I’ve ruminated on it quite a bit.

+CS: The MPAA gave the movie a PG-13 rating because they determined it was a movie with an important message to get out, which implies a certain political connotation.
+Do you sense that and how do you respond?
 Cody: It’s a tough one for me to respond to.
 The irony is that when I wrote the movie, I thought it was kind of a lefty, edgy movie that would like piss people off, because she was joking about abortion.
 I thought it was irreverent.
 I had no idea that anybody would ever perceive it as this right wing Valentine, which I’m not saying that everybody has, but I think some people have perceived it as such.
 It’s weird to me because I’m sure Jason has said this, but we think as the movie as personal, not political, and I think Juno’s decision to not have an abortion is very personal.
 As the person who wrote it, to me, it was fear-based, as opposed to this moral conundrum.
 Obviously, that’s going to happen, and I’ve been concerned about it from the beginning.
 I was concerned about how that would come across.

+CS: Can you talk about how the movie is being marketed by Fox Searchlight and your experiences with that?
 Cody: That’s what they do, man!
 It’s good.
 I like working with Searchlight.
 I dunno, to me that was something I always fantasized about.
 I remember a few years ago with “Napoleon Dynamite” and I remember they had a talking Napoleon Dynamite doll, and at the time, I had just finished (writing) “Juno” and I remember thinking to myself, really peripherally, like “What if this movie got made?” (which already seemed like it would never happen) and then was “Juno merchandise what if there was like Juno lip balm?
 That would be like awesome!”

+CS: Do you have any apprehensions about the overlap between commerce and your art?
 Cody: I should have apprehensions.
 I feel like that would be the punk rock thing to say.
 On the one hand, yes, I have apprehensions, because you want your art to retain its purity and its meaning, and you don’t want it to just turn into this commodity.
 At the same time, it’s cool when you have your little bookshelf at home and there’s lip balm from your film sitting there.
 In Toronto, they made little orange Tic Tac containers with “Juno” stickers on them, it’s cool.